 3. We will need a copy of your cat's medical record, including proof of vaccination for rabies (or an adequate titer), or a letter from your veterinarian summarizing the important medical history and providing proof of vaccination for rabies (or an adequate titer).

-A referral letter will be sent to your veterinarian, unless you explicitly request that this is not done.
-Please complete the contact information for your veterinarian, below.
+complete the contact information for your veterinarian, below.

 Name of veterinarian:

 Veterinarian's address:

 Veterinarian's telephone #:

 Veterinarian's fax #:

 Veterinarian's e-mail:

-□ PLEASE DO NOT SEND A LETTER TO MY VETERINARIAN
+PLEASE DO NOT SEND A LETTER TO MY VETERINARIAN.

-Veterinarian's fax #: